Step-by-Step Guide to Copyright Compliance

 Post a copyright notice.

-Evaluate each reading for copyright compliance every quarter.
+Evaluate each work for copyright compliance every quarter.

-The University of Washington uses a four-pronged approach to complying with copyright law for electronic materials:
+The University of Washington uses a five-pronged approach to complying with copyright law for electronic materials:

 1. Licensed materials